NidhiYadav726/Advanced-API-Workfow-Automation-with-Postman/README.md

 # Advanced API Automation Using Postman

 This repository contains a comprehensive Postman collection designed to automate advanced API testing scenarios.
 The collection is focused on **CRUD operations**, **Dynamic Data Handling**, and **Performance/Load Testing** across different APIs.
+Implements chaining of request, leverage environment variables

 ---